narfdotpl/narf.pl/content/posts/procedural-trees.md

 all independent in a sense that they don't coordinate, but their growth is limited by the available space: they live on a grid and they can't take a place that is already taken.
 They avoid collisions but can look only two steps ahead and take only 45° turns.
-I&nbsp;programmed them to keep moving in a given direction with a small chance of making a random turn on each step.
+I programmed them to keep moving in a given direction with a small chance of making a random turn on each step.